peytonhobson/rss-twitter-bot/README.md

 - `mongoUri`: (Optional) MongoDB connection URI.
 If not provided, posted articles will not be tracked.
 This is useful if you want the bot to avoid posting duplicate articles.
 - `rettiwtApiKey`: (Optional) API key for rettiwt-api.
 If not provided, certain features like creating polls will not be available.

+## Tracking Posted Articles

+This package uses MongoDB to track posted articles by default.
+If you want to use this feature, you need to provide a MongoDB connection URI.

+If you don't want to use this feature, you can set `mongoUri` to `undefined`.
+The return object of `post` functions will contain the article and the tweet/poll object returned by the Twitter API.
+You can use this object to update your custom database.

 ## Rettiwt API Integration

 This package uses the [rettiwt-api](https://www.npmjs.com/package/rettiwt-api) for free access to Twitter API functionality.
 To generate a rettiwt API key, follow the instructions provided in the rettiwt-api documentation.